Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 import random
 from itertools import count

-length: int = -1  # The longest strech of pi we have discovered pi = [3,1,4,1,5,9,2,6,5,3,5,8,9,7,9]  # pi up to 15 digits
+length: int = -1  # The longest stretch of pi we have discovered pi = [3,1,4,1,5,9,2,6,5,3,5,8,9,7,9]  # pi up to 15 digits

 for n in count():